 Sikar also has a large market which is worth to visit.

-was founded built by Fateh Khan, a Kayamkhani Nawab in the mid 15th
+Fatehpur was built by Fateh Khan, a Kayamkhani Nawab in the mid 15th

 century.
-Fatehpur is famous for beautiful havelis and supreme
+Fatehpur is well-known for beautiful havelis and supreme

-frescoes.
-Havelis of Fatehpur offers a combination of the Indian and
+wall-paintings.
+Havelis of Fatehpur offers a blend of the Indian and

-the western styles.
+the western styles of architecture.
 Some of the prominent havelis are Singhania and

 foundation of Lachhmangarh was laid by Raja Lachhman Singh of Sikar in